-Ibran, aged four, and his family live in Nepal near the India border.
-His father Gulzar works as a daily wage labourer but struggles to find employment during Nepal’s monsoon season.
-Ibran is one of around 20 million people around the world who have cataracts, but paying for treatment was not a possibility for his family.
+Ibran, aged four, and his family lived in Nepal near the India border.
+His father Gulzar worked as a daily wage labourer but struggled to find employment during Nepal’s monsoon season.
+Ibran was one of around 20 million people around the world with cataracts, but paying for treatment was not a possibility for his family.

 “Six months ago, we took Ibran to a doctor, [who] said that Ibran needs a surgery.
 But, we didn’t have enough money,” said Gulzar.

-CBM supports the work of an eye hospital to provide eye care and corrective surgery in eastern Nepal.
-CBM also supports the Community Outreach and Rehabilitation program which found Ibran – and gave him the gift of sight-saving surgery.
+CBM supported the work of an eye hospital to provide eye care and corrective surgery in eastern Nepal.
+CBM also supported the Community Outreach and Rehabilitation program which found Ibran – and gave him the gift of sight-saving surgery.

 Outreach coordinator Shrawan visited the family’s home and examined Ibran’s eyes, informing his parents of the serious risks of untreated cataracts, which can include permanent vision impairment.

 “Children learn a lot by looking at things and vision is very crucial for their mental development as well.
 So we need to treat his eyes immediately,” he said.